SysKitTeam/docs-monitor/how-to/computers/add-remove-or-delete-computer.md

 ---
-title: Add / remove or delete a computer from monitoring
-description: >-
-  This article explains how to add, remove or delete one or more computers from monitoring.
+description: This article explains how to add, remove or delete one or more computers from monitoring.
-author: Andrea Budisa
-date: 30/6/2017
 ---

 # Add/Remove or Delete Computer from Monitoring